-Our relations saw a major development with the announcement that Naval Group had been chosen to build 12 ocean submarines (a €34 billion contract).
+It saw a major development with the announcement that Naval Group had been chosen to build 12 ocean submarines (a €34 billion contract).
 This programme led to two intergovernmental treaties and an Enhanced Strategic Partnership was signed by the Foreign Ministers from both countries in Melbourne in March 2017.
-This Partnership, which covers all areas of the relationship, is a roadmap which is beginning to bring about concrete actions, including as regards scientific cooperation and innovation via the launch of the AFiniti initiative.

-In the Pacific, the presence of France and its three collectivities (New Caledonia, French Polynesia and Wallis and Futuna) which received Australia’s support for accession as full members of the Pacific Islands Forum (PIF - the main regional political organization) is today seen as an important part of regional stability.
+In the Pacific, the presence of France and its three communities (New Caledonia, French Polynesia and Wallis and Futuna) which received Australia’s support for accession as full members of the Pacific Islands Forum (PIF - the main regional political organization) is today seen as an important part of regional stability in its neighbourhood.